nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/oauth2-endpoint.md

   "clientId": "123....apps.googleusercontent.com",
   "authorizationURL": "https://accounts.google.com/o/oauth2/auth?client_id=...",
   "serviceName": "googledrive",
-  "userId": "jhondoe@something.com"
+  "userId": "johndoe@something.com"
 }
 ```
 {{/panel}}

-# Getting an access token
+## Getting an access token

 A valid access token for the current user can be retrieved via `/nuxeo/api/v1/oauth2/provider/{providerId}/token`.
-If the token currently stored by the nuxeo server is already expired, a new one will be requested
-from the service provider.
+If the token currently stored by the Nuxeo server is already expired, a new one will be requested from the service provider.

-## Example:
+### Example

 {{#> panel type='code' heading='Request'}}